A Guide to Physical Therapy for Shoulder Pain

 Putting All The Pieces Together for a Comprehensive Plan

-- Assessing your range of motion
+- Assessing your range of motion (such as reaching over head and behind your back)

 - Strength assessment